devsnice/notebook/README.md

 Notebook
 =============
-Small notebook for writting new notes
+The small responsive notebook for writting new notes

 Installing
 ----------